Liouville Conformal Field Theory on even-dimensional spheres: Quantization of the action: Liouville Conformal Field Theory on the higher-dimensional sphere

 \subsection{Definition of the Liouville field and measure}

-Now that we have defined the partition function of the theory, it is possible to give a meaning to the expression \ref{Liouville_field} which defines the law of the Liouville field $\phi$. \begin{defi} Consider marked points $(\bm{x},\bm{\alpha})$ satisfying the bounds of Theorem \ref{partition_limit}.
-The Liouville field with marked points $(\bm{x},\bm{\alpha})$ is a random field whose probability law $\mathbb{P}_{b,\mu}^{(\bm{x},\bm{\alpha})}$ is defined by setting for any continuous bounded function over $H^{-\frac d2}(\mathbb{R}^d,g)$:
+Now that we have given a meaning to the path integral the theory, it is possible to make sense of the expression~\eqref{Liouville_field} which defines the law of the Liouville field $\phi$. \begin{defi} Consider marked points $(\bm{x},\bm{\alpha})$ satisfying the assumptions of Theorem~\ref{partition_limit}.
+The Liouville field with marked points $(\bm{x},\bm{\alpha})$ is a random field whose probability law $\mathbb{P}_{b,\mu}^{(\bm{x},\bm{\alpha})}$ is defined by setting for any continuous bounded function $F$ over $H^{-\frac d2}(\mathbb{R}^d,g)$: